xxfoundation/learn.xx.network/website/docs/tools/webWallet/accounts/ledger.md

 ## Account Generation

-xx Network wallets can be created using the novel Sleeve Wallet Generation tool wich is available on the [Sleeve](https://sleeve.xx.network/) website and the [Web Wallet](https://wallet.xx.network/#/accounts/generate).
+xx Network wallets can be created using the novel Sleeve Wallet Generation tool which is available on the [Sleeve](https://sleeve.xx.network/) website and the [Web Wallet](https://wallet.xx.network/#/accounts/generate).

 Sleeve allows a quantum-secure wallet to be embedded into the creation of a standard non quantum-secure wallet.
 The quantum-secure wallet will be used in the future, once xx Network